 5.C.ii Preliminary Results [600 words]

-5.C.ii.b preliminar results related to budilign logical models characterizations cluster [[DW to fix up ]]
+5.C.ii.b preliminar results related to building logical models characterizations cluster [[DW to fix up ]]

 LOREGIC- grab text for LOREGIC [1 para]; dreiss [1 line]

 Gene expression is controlled by various gene regulatory factors.
-Those factors work cooperatively forming a complex regulatory logical circuit on genome wide.
+These factors work cooperatively forming a complex regulatory logical circuit on genome wide.
 Recently, an increasing amount of next generation sequencing data provides great resources to study regulatory activity, so it is possible to go beyond this and systematically study regulatory circuits in terms of logic elements.
 To this end, we developed Loregic, a computational method integrating gene expression and regulatory network data, to characterize the cooperativity of regulatory factors.
 Loregic uses all 16 possible two-input-one-output logic gates (e.g. AND or XOR) to describe triplets of two factors regulating a common target \cite{ PMID: 25884877}.
 We attempt to find the gate that best matches each triplet’s observed gene expression pattern across many conditions.
 In Loreigc, we also developed a consistency score based on Laplace’s rule of succession and permutation test to measure how a triplet is consistent with a logic gate.
 We made Loregic available as a general-purpose tool (github.com/gersteinlab/loregic).
 We validated it with known yeast transcription-factor knockout experiments.
 Next, using human ENCODE ChIP-Seq and TCGA RNA-Seq data, we were able to demonstrate how Loregic characterizes complex circuits involving both proximally and distally regulating transcription factors (TFs) and also miRNAs in human cancer.
 In addition, we inter-related Loregic’s gate logic with other aspects of regulation, such as indirect binding via protein-protein interactions, feed-forward loop motifs and global regulatory hierarchy.
 Besides the regulatory logics, we also developed continuous model-based approaches such as DREISS for dynamics of gene expression driven by external and internal regulatory modules based on state space model to help dissect the temporal dynamic effects of different regulatory subsystems on gene expression (https://github.com/gersteinlab/Dreiss, PLoS Computational Biology, minor revision).

-5.C.ii.d Futher experince developing Statistical models of data integration
+5.C.ii.d Further Experience developing Statistical models of data integration

 - CRIT & fungus paper - grab: sbfuel